EU Funding & Tenders Portal

 Video Tutorial

-2-step verification, also referred to as two-factor authentication, allows you to secure your Portal account by adding a second authentication element apart from your password.
-In this sense, to access you account you will use a logical element, i.e. your password, and a physical element, usually a device to confirm the authentication process.
+2-step verification, or two-factor authentication, allows you to secure your Portal account by adding a second authentication element apart from your password.
+In this sense, to access your account you will use a logical element, i.e. your password, and a physical element, such as a device to confirm the authentication process.

 No compulsory right now, it will become obligatory in the coming months because of security reasons.
 The threats to cybersecurity are increasing, therefore, all users of the Funding & Tenders Portal are strongly encouraged to establish two-factor authentication for their EU Login account as soon as possible.

-EU Login presents different possibilities to authenticate using a second factor, and you will need to set up at least one to authenticate, but we recommend you to set up more than one if possible:
+EU Login presents different possibilities to authenticate using a second factor, and you will need to set up at least one of them, but we recommend you to set up more than one if possible:

-• A registered device (smartphone, but it can also be a tablet).
+• A registered device (smartphone, but it can also be a tablet) with the EU Login app installed on it.

-• A registered security key, or if your pc has a trusted platform module (TPM), i.e. your pc supports biometric authentication such as a finger print sensor, you may register it as second factor.
+• A trusted platform if your pc has a trusted platform module (TPM), or Secure Enclave if it is a MAC, i.e. your pc supports biometric authentication such as a finger print sensor.

 In all cases, you will need to access your EU Login account by clicking on your profile avatar on the Portal and selecting My Account, and then, click on the option to register the preferred method for second factor authentication, See below for the different options and concrete steps in each case.